devilyouwei/devilyouwei/docs/README.md

 _Mar 2023 – Now_
 _Institute of Intelligent Computing Technology, Suzhou, CAS_

-LeChat is a content analysis and generation platform built on large language models and knowledge graphs.
-Compared to traditional content platforms, LeChat leverages cutting-edge generative AI technology to enhance user efficiency in information acquisition and content creation.
-LeChat can parse and analyze Office files, image files and text messages.
-Moreover, it can generate text, images, charts, and document content based on user prompts and interests.
+LeChat is a document parsing and content generation platform built on LLMs and knowledge graphs.
+It utilizes generative AI to help users efficiently acquire knowledge and create content.
+LeChat can read Office documents, image files, and text messages.
+It can also generate text, images, charts, and document content based on user prompts and interests.

 -   The background technique, **UniAI**, has yielded a comprehensive Gen-AI solution based on knowledge graphs and hybrid LLMs
 -   Three commercial projects utilizing this technology have already been successfully implemented